pw_function#

 Pigweed AI summary: This section discusses the storage of callable objects in the pw::Function class.
 By default, the callable is stored inline within the object, with a default size of two pointers.
 The pw::InlineFunction alias is always inlined, even if dynamic allocation is enabled for pw::Function.
 Attempting to construct a function from a callable larger than its inline size is a compile-time error unless dynamic allocation is enabled.
 The section also includes examples of constructing functions from lambdas and custom classes, and warns that

-stores its callable inline within the object.
+By default, a Function stores its callable inline within the object.
 The

 inline storage size defaults to the size of two pointers, but is configurable

 through the build system.
-The size of a Function
+The size of a Function object is equivalent to its

 inline storage size.

-alias is similar to pw::Function
+The pw::InlineFunction alias is similar to pw::Function,

 but is always inlined.
 That is, even if dynamic allocation is enabled for

-will fail to compile if
+pw::Function, pw::InlineFunction will fail to compile if

 the callable is larger than the inline storage size.